-Critical aspects of how this process is being managed - and, hence, how human control is exercised over such weapons - pertain to the programming of the target parameters and sensor mechanisms, and to the area within which and the time during which the weapon operates independently of human control.
+In these examples, once launched, the weapons operate autonomously.
+Critical aspects of how human control is exercised over such weapons - pertain to the programming of the target parameters and sensor mechanisms, and to the area within which and the time during which the weapon operates independently of human control.